stac-utils/pystac/docs/api.rst

 Catalog Spec
 ------------

-These classes are representations of the `Catalog Spec <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/catalog-spec>`_.
+These classes are representations of the :stac-spec:`Catalog Spec <catalog-spec>`.

 Catalog
 ~~~~~~~